AnshMadanpuriya/Delta-demo/README.md

 # Delta-demo
-This is Demo for git and github class
+This is Demo for Git and Github class.